mojaloop/ml-perf-characterization/istio+ory/20240522/S3/README.md

 ```

 ## Observations
-### Keto
+### Keto and Oathkeeper
-- Disabling keto in the resulted in better error rate and performance.
+- Disabling keto and oathkeeper resulted in lower error rate and better performance.
 This confirms an ongoing issue in the setup of Keto and possibly Oathkeeper.

 ### Istio request timeout
 - About 0.02% of requests to the gateway's quotes endpoint failed.
 This is above the threshold of 0.01%.
+- From k6's logs:
 ```bash
 msg="Request Failed" error="Post \"https://extapi.awsdev.labsk8s1014.mojaloop.live/quotes\": dial: i/o timeout"
 msg="Request Failed" error="Post \"https://extapi.awsdev.labsk8s1014.mojaloop.live/quotes\": request timeout"